 Weather, Climate, and Society (WCAS) publishes research that encompasses economics, policy analysis, political science, history, and institutional, social, and behavioral scholarship relating to weather and climate, including climate change.
 Contributions must include original social science research, evidence-based analysis, and relevance to the interactions of weather and climate with society.

-Since many authors of WCAS papers are from social science disciplines, for which funding is generally more limited than in the physical sciences, the AMS Council has eliminated page charges this journal.
+Since many authors of WCAS papers are from social science disciplines, for which funding is generally more limited than in the physical sciences, the AMS Council has eliminated page charges for this journal.

 3 2016 Journal Impact Factors by Clarivate Analytics.
 Ranking out of 62 journals in the Oceanography category.